 The SQL Server Agent Log node is listed under each SQL Server Instance node.
 Select the node to view a calendar for all SQL Server agent events.
 The SQL Server agent event provider accesses historical information through the event calendar.

-Win Sentry supports the task scheduler event source.
+SQL Sentry supports the task scheduler event source for Windows targets.
 Windows tasks are listed for each Windows instance under the Tasks node.
 Expand the node to view the list of tasks, or select the node to view a calendar for all tasks.
 The Windows Task Scheduler event provider is used behind the scenes to access task metadata, history, and active status information.

 Important: Windows Vista introduced Task Scheduler 2.0.
 Task Scheduler 2.0 is backwards compatible with Task Scheduler 1.0; however, Task Scheduler 1.0 is not forwards compatible with Task Scheduler 2.0.
 For this reason, to watch or synchronize Task Scheduler 2.0 connections, you need a SentryOne monitoring service and SentryOne client running Windows Vista or higher.
 Windows 8 and Windows 2012 also introduced changes to the Task Scheduler.
 To watch or synchronize Windows 8 and Windows Server 2012 instances, you need a SentryOne monitoring service and SentryOne client running Windows 8 or Windows 2012.